SalishSeaCast/tools/SalishSeaTools/notebooks/visualisations/README.md

 ##License

-These notebooks and files are copyright 2013 – present by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+These notebooks and files are copyright 2013 – present by the SalishSeaCast Project Contributors and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0.